nqminds/trustnetz/packages/docusaurus/docs/build5-docs/60-CA-Demo/625-onboarding-demo-app.md

 During installation, a <span style="color:#ff0000;">PORT</span> number must be specified for the service.

-For publishing the demo-app localy please follow the instructions bellow
+To publish the demo app locally, please follow the methods below.

 1. Install avahi-deamon
 ```sh